fairdk/fair-ubuntu-centre/installscripts/README.md

 ### Order of execution in install.sh

-1. `default_config.sh` is loaded to setup the default environment.
+1. `config/default_cfg.sh` is loaded to setup the default environment.
-1. `custom_config.sh` is loaded and may overwrite any previously set variables.
 1. The install script looks for data sources
 1. Network configuration is done
 1. The Ubuntu source is loaded, presumably from a local data source
 1. Base system is installed
 1. Everything in `conf.d` is executed according to alphanumeric order.
 1. The `dist` overlay is put in place. *This is done after conf.d such that everything installed during this process can be overwritten with new files.*
+1. `config/local.sh` is executed, **this is where all individual configurations** should be kept, i.e. in directories in `config/local/`.

+## config/

 ## conf.d/